Chart Color Schemes

 Toronto - Awaba has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch has identified 13 projects that could impact the area's performance due to changes in local infrastructure, major projects, and planning initiatives.
-Key projects include Toronto Foreshore Revitalisation, Rathmines Park Transformation, Mixed Use Development at 114-120 Cary Street, and Apartment Development at 136-138 Brighton Avenue.
+Infrastructure changes significantly impact an area's performance.
+AreaSearch identified 13 projects that could affect the region.
+Notable ones are Toronto Foreshore Revitalisation, Rathmines Park Transformation, 114-120 Cary Street Mixed Use Development, and 136-138 Brighton Avenue Apartment Development.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.